kartverket/skiperator/README.md

   # Settings for overriding the default deny of actuator endpoints.
 AllowAll set to true will allow any
   # endpoint to be exposed.
 Use AllowList to only allow specific endpoints.
   #
-  # Please be aware that actuator endpoints may expose information about your application which you do not want to expose.
+  # Please be aware that HTTP endpoints, such as actuator, may expose information about your application which you do not want to expose.
-  # Before applying authorization settings, please be aware of what these endpoints will expose, especially if your application is served via an external ingress.
+  # Before allow listing HTTP endpoints, make note of what these endpoints will expose, especially if your application is served via an external ingress.
   authorizationSettings:
     # Default false
     allowAll: false